opencog/sensory/examples/README.md

 repo.
 They are there, not here, because they skip over the connector-mating idea that is central to this repo.
 Instead of using connectors, those demos are just hand-wired.

-### Coding hints
-Collection of coding hints.

-* `hints.scm` -- Using ExecutionOutputLink and GroundedSchema